tgonda-discovery/k8s-helm-chart/README.md

 ## Pre-reqs

 The below instructions assumes:

- * That you have a valid kube config file and uses the default context
+ - That you have a valid kube config file and uses the default context
- * Helm is installed and functional.
+ - Helm is installed and functional

 ### Helm
     We have included some convience scripts for installing helm into a raw GKE cluster.
     If your cluster already has helm installed, you  only need to install the helm cli on your computer.

     For instructions please see the [Helm github](https://github.com/helm/helm)

 ## Installing DivvyCloud